You are here

 The New York State Archives is available to help you protect your records from disasters.
 When a disaster is imminent, keep in mind the following regarding your records and collections:

-- Review your emergency response plan to verify that contact information
+- Review your emergency response plan and take it home with you.

 - Gather plastic sheeting to cover collections, filing cabinets, and computer equipment stored in vulnerable locations.

 Also, refer to these Archives’ publications:

 - Services and Funding Available for Flood-damaged Records

 - Electronic Records Disaster Preparedness and Recovery

 - Salvaging Moldy and Contaminated Records

 - Preparing for the Worst: Managing Records Disasters

 The NYS Archives’ workshops provide information on how to judge your organization's risk of experiencing a disaster, reduce the chances that a disaster will destroy your records, prepare your organization for a disaster, and explain how to respond to a disaster safely and effectively.
 For information on where and when this workshop is being offered, refer to the Archives’ training page.

 The NYS Division of Homeland Security and Emergency Services provides weather updates including flood warnings, watches, and advisories.